arnavgautam/TreeHacks2015/HOLs/HOL-PHPAppsAzureWebSites-OSX/HOL.md

 	_Uploading the index.php file_

-1. Finally, browse to the published web site to make sure the application is running successfully (you can find the web site **URL** in Windows Azure portal dashboard).
+1. Finally, browse to the published web site to make sure the application is running successfully (you can find the web site **URL** in Microsoft Azure portal dashboard).

 	![Obtaining the Web Site url](images/site-url.png?raw=true "Obtaining the Web Site url")